deej197/idleapp/README.md

 # idleapp

 **Motivation**:
-Python is very handy language than can be used to automate repetitive tasks like report generation for business reviews.
+Python is very handy language that can be used to automate repetitive tasks like report generation for business reviews.
 In support industry, tickets are logged and customers are alligned engineers to work with them until the issue is resolved.
 Customer satisfaction is very important for any successful business.
 Besides providing quicker resolution, keeping customers updated regarding the progress of the ticket is really essential.

 To ensure that customers are informed and kept updated, identifying if the ticket is idle or not is really essential.
 This tool will read the input file and identifies if the ticket is idle or not using the last communication date. if the previous communication was sent before 5 days of time, it will mark the ticket as idle.